-The project site is currently zoned C-3 and C-3-C (commercial) and falls within the SPI- 12 Overlay District.
-The action requested by the local government is for a special use permit.
-Information submitted for the review indicates that the proposed development is consistent with the City of Atlanta's Future Land Use Plan which indicates the site as high density commercial.
+The project site is currently zoned C-3.
+The zoning will not change for the site.
+The DRI trigger for the proposed development is a height variance request.
+Information submitted for the review states that the proposed development is consistent with the City of Atlanta's Future Land Use Plan, which designates the area as high density commercial.